TZYSJTU/Sketch-Generation-with-Drawing-Process-Guided-by-Vector-Flow-and-Grayscale/README.md

 # Sketch-Generation-with-Drawing-Process-Guided-by-Vector-Flow-and-Grayscale
 This is the official implementation of the **AAAI 2021: AAAI Conference on Artificial Intelligence** accepted paper "**Sketch Generation with Drawing Process Guided by Vector Flow and Grayscale**".
-Our paper's preprint version is available at arXiv now: https://arxiv.org/abs/2012.09004.
-Our Supplementary Material (PDF) is available at Baidu Netdisk (百度网盘) https://pan.baidu.com/s/1ZZEmpuPXRNBPvG0WHbbPKA.
+Our paper's official AAAI version is available at: https://ojs.aaai.org/index.php/AAAI/article/view/16140 Our Supplementary Material (PDF) is available at Baidu Netdisk (百度网盘) https://pan.baidu.com/s/1ZZEmpuPXRNBPvG0WHbbPKA.
 The extraction code (提取码) is `1234`.
 Here we give some instructions for running our code.
 ## Authors